OuhscBbmc/data-science-practices-1/ch-style.md

 ### Datasets {#style-naming-datasets}

-[`data.frame`]() are used in almost every analysis file, so we put extra effort formulating conventions that are informative and consistent.
+[`data.frame`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/data.frame.html)s are used in almost every analysis file, so we put extra effort formulating conventions that are informative and consistent.
 In the R world, "dataset" is typically a synonym of `data.frame`  --a rectangular structure of rows and columns.
 The database equivalent of a conventional table.
-Note that "dataset" means a collections of tables in the the [.net]() world, and a collection of (not-necessarily-rectangular) files in [Dataverse](https://dataverse.harvard.edu).
+Note that "dataset" means a collections of tables in the the [.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/dataset-datatable-dataview/) world, and a collection of (not-necessarily-rectangular) files in [Dataverse](https://dataverse.harvard.edu).^[To complete the survey of "dataset" definitions: TThe Java world is like R, in that "dataset" typically describes rectangular tables (*e.g.*, [Java](https://docs.oracle.com/cd/E17802_01/j2se/javase/6/jcp/beta/apidiffs/java/sql/DataSet.html), [Spark](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/Dataset.html), [scala]).
+In Julia and Python, qqq]

 #### Prefix with `ds_` and `d_`